 What is the difference between savings and investments?

 Savings and investments are terms regularly used when creating financial plans.
-They are two unique products, so it’s important to understand the differences between them and how they work as a combination to achieve your financial goals.
+They are unique products, so it’s important to understand the differences between them and how they work as a combination to achieve your financial goals.

 Savings, by definition, involves the protection and preservation of money from loss.
 This is either through spending it or in more risky financial products.